 A candidate must have abilities and skills in the following five areas: 1) observational skills; 2) communication skills; 3) motor skills; 4) intellectual, conceptual, integrative, and quantitative skills; and 5) behavioral and social skills.
 Detailed descriptions of the Technical Standards are provided in the School of Pharmacy Application or by contacting the School of Pharmacy Dean's office.

 All students in the Professional Program of the School of Pharmacy are required to meet minimum standards for progression.
-Academic progression requirements include a minimum semester and a cumulative pharmacy GPA of 2.0.
-In addition, no student shall be allowed more than 8.0 credits of less than 2.0 grades in required professional courses both inside and outside of the School.
+Academic progression requirements include a minimum semester and cumulative pharmacy GPA of 2.0.
+In addition, no student shall be allowed more than 3 course grades less than 2.0 grades in required professional courses both inside and outside of the school.
 Any course with a grade of 0.0 must be repeated.
 At the end of each semester the progress of each student in the Professional Program will be reviewed.
-Students failing to meet minimal academic standards at the end of any semester must petition the Student Review Subcommittee through the Assistant Dean of Student Affairs to further progress in the School.
-More inclusive policies, including but not limited to acceptable classroom and experiential site behavior, alcohol and substance abuse, and other issues impacting the image of the professional program and the student, adopted within these guidelines are distributed to all students in the Nesbitt School of Pharmacy Student Handbook distributed annually.
-APPE progression is described in the APPE Course Manual.
+Students failing to meet minimal academic standards at the end of any semester must petition the Student Review Subcommittee through the Assistant Dean of Student Affairs to progress further in the School.
+More inclusive policies, including, but not limited to, Technical Standards, acceptable classroom and experiential site behavior, alcohol and substance abuse, and other issues impacting the image of the professional program and the student, adopted within these guidelines are distributed annually to all students in the Nesbitt School of Pharmacy Student Handbook.
+Advanced Pharmacy Practice Experiences (APPE) progression is described in the APPE Course Manual.

 Experiential Curriculum Component

 Experiential learning is a critical component of the curriculum at Wilkes.
 Before being placed in an experiential setting, all students are required to: